stephenhouser/github-backup-docker/README.md

 # *** BUG ***

-LFS repos cannot be *bare* repos at the moment [See this issue](https://github.com/git-lfs/git-lfs/issues/2342).
+LFS repos cannot be *bare* local directory repos at the moment [See this issue](https://github.com/git-lfs/git-lfs/issues/2342).
+You need a server to mirror LFS.

 Workaround: make a regular clone with the `.git` extension:
 ```